gratton7/OPM/README.md

 The problems are individualy available in the directory "problems".

-It is possible to upload all problems at ones as "OPM.tar.gz"
+It is possible to upload all problems at ones as "OPM.tar.gz".

 Authors: Serge Gratton and Philippe Toint